dushide/OpenMvL/README.md

 ### Datasets Preparation
 - For all datasets, please obtain them from the following links: <https://drive.google.com/drive/folders/1ew_1h023jA-bqnZrbWnsRFEfjRFnqdpD?usp=sharing>;
 - Download datasets from the provided links.
-- Place the datasets in the `/data` directory:
+- Place the datasets in the `/data` directory.
- /data/
-  └── Dataset1
-  └── Dataset2
-  ...

 ### Usage Instructions
 1. **Training and Testing the Model:** To train the model on a specific dataset, run the following command: